-The children have 30 minutes of French a week where they play games and participate in role-play to develop and consolidate their knowledge of the vocabulary and their ability to speak and understand some basic French words.
-They learn to respond to a foreign language and to listen carefully in order to discriminate sounds and identify meaning.
+The children play games, sing songs and participate in role-play during our weekly French lessons.
+They learn some French phonics, vocabulary and begin to speak and understand some basic French phrases.
+They start responding to a foreign language and learn to listen carefully in order to discriminate sounds and identify meaning.
 They begin to understand about a culture other than their own.

-During their lessons they learn about France including French culture, history and modern life.
-At this stage the children begin to develop a vocabulary and understanding of the structure of language, which are the essential building blocks to enable our children to communicate effectively in another language.
+During their lessons they learn about France, including French culture, history, modern life and other French speaking countries.
+At this stage the children begin to develop an understanding of the structure of language, which is another essential building block to enable our children to communicate effectively in another language.

 The children spend an hour a week developing their knowledge, skills and understanding of French.
-They learn to listen and respond verbally and, as they progress through the school, to hone their skills in both the written and spoken word.
+As they progress through the school they hone their skills in both the written and spoken word.

-A range of strategies is used to engage the children including the use of ICT, role-play, songs, dialogue and practical activities as well as direct teaching.
+A range of strategies is used to engage the children including the use of ICT, role-play, songs, dialogue and practical activities.
+In Junior 5 and 6, pupils correspond with French children at our French partner schools as part of our pen pal project.
 The curriculum is differentiated across all the years in order to develop strengths and support children where appropriate.

-By the end of Junior 6 children should be able to listen to and understand short passages or instructions in French, to take part in simple conversations and to write simple sentences.
-They should understand basic grammar and be able to use dictionaries and glossaries effectively.
-Most of all they should have gained in confidence and be excited about being able to communicate in another language, to have learned an important skill and gained knowledge that will stand them in good stead as they grow towards adulthood.
+By the end of Junior 6 children listen to and understand short passages or instructions in French, take part in simple conversations and write simple sentences.
+They understand basic grammar and can use dictionaries and glossaries effectively.
+Most of all they have gained in confidence and are excited to be able to communicate in another language, having learnt an important skill and gained knowledge that will stand them in good stead as they grow towards adulthood.
+By the end of Junior 6, they have laid a solid foundation for successful language learning in the future.